kwestin/dac-purple-teaming-workshop/README.md

 **Lab 2: Exercise 2 - Scheduled Queries**

 In addition to real-time detections, we can also look at data over a longer window of time via our Security Data Lake.
 Here we will create a scheduled query that looks specifically at a sequence of events leading to a successful brute force.
-The SQL statement has been provided to us by our threat hunting team.
+The SQL statement has been provided to us by our threat hunting team, it leverages the Snowflake SQL ```
+MATCH_RECOGNIZE()``` function.
+The query gathers successful and unsuccessful login events as well as client and user agent information from within the last 60 minute.
+This will look for failed logins followed by successful logins that we will want to look into as the account(s) in question may have been compromised.

 ```
 WITH